|Naples Airport Authority User Fees|

 - Completion and submission of CBP Form 442 and 442A for all pilots and crewmembers.
 However, please contact your local CBP office prior to completing both forms.
 See the below fillable and printable links:

 - After completion of a cover letter and CBP Forms 442 and 442A, please mail or drop off originals to the CBP office closest to where the aircraft is home based during business hours.
 No copies, faxes or emails will be accepted.

-For Naples area based aircraft, after the application is processed, you will be notified telephonically and you can either pick up the overflight exemption during normal business hours or it can be mailed to you.
+For Naples area based aircraft, after the application is processed, you will be notified by phone and you can either pick up the overflight exemption during normal business hours or it can be mailed to you.
 Note: The overflight process can take up to 30 days to be completed.

 Here are the links to the required overflight forms: